Parole: History

 The practice of paroling enemy troops began thousands of years ago, at least as early as the time of Carthage.
 Parole allowed the prisoners' captors to avoid the burdens of having to feed and care for them while still avoiding having the prisoners rejoin their old ranks once released; it could also allow the captors to recover their own men in a prisoner exchange.
 Hugo Grotius, an early international lawyer, favorably discussed prisoner of war parole.
 During the American Civil War, both the Dix–Hill Cartel and the Lieber Code set out rules regarding prisoner of war parole.
 Francis Lieber's thoughts on parole later reappeared in the Declaration of Brussels of 1874, the Hague Convention, and the Geneva Convention Relative to the Treatment of Prisoners of War.

 Alexander Maconochie, a Scottish geographer and captain in the Royal Navy, introduced the modern idea of parole when, in 1840, he was appointed superintendent of the British penal colonies in Norfolk Island, Australia.
 He developed a plan to prepare them for eventual return to society that involved three grades.
 The first two consisted of promotions earned through good behaviour, labour, and study.
 The third grade in the system involved conditional liberty outside of prison while obeying rules.
 A violation would return them to prison and they would start all over again through the ranks of the three-grade process.
 He reformed its ticket of leave system, instituting what many consider to be the world's first parole system.
 Prisoners served indeterminate sentences from which they could be released early if they showed evidence of rehabilitation through participation in a graded classification system based on a unit of exchange called a mark.
 Prisoners earned marks through good behavior, lost them through bad behavior, and could spend them on passage to higher classification statuses ultimately conveying freedom.
+Maconochie influenced the development of modern parole systems used in the United States, which is reflected in similar ideas in the late 19th and early 20th centuries.

 In an instance of multiple discovery, in 1846, Arnould Bonneville de Marsangy proposed the idea of parole (which he termed "preparatory liberations") to the Civil Tribunal at Reims.